-Motions for summary judgment must be filed at least 40 days before the time fixed for hearing.
+Motions for summary judgment must be filed incompliance with the Uniform Trial and Case Management Order and at least 50 days before the time fixed for hearing.
 Fla.
 R. Civ.
 P. 1.510(b).
-Responses in opposition to summary judgment must be served at least 20 days before the time fixed for the hearing.
+Responses in opposition to summary judgment must be served within 40 days after service of the Motion.
 Fla.
 R. Civ.
-P. 1.510(c)(5).
-Therefore, hearings on summary judgment motions must be set on a date no earlier than 40 days after service of the notice of hearing in order to allow the nonmoving party reasonable time in which to file a response in compliance with Rule 1.510.
+P. 1.510